aspeer/mkdocs-WebDyne-Doc/webdyne.md

 `/usr/local/bin`, but may be installed elsewhere in some cases, especially if you have nominated a `PREFIX` option when using CPAN.

 `wdapacheinit`

-:   Runs the WebDyne initialization routines, which create needed
-    directories, modify and create Apache .conf files etc.
+Runs the WebDyne initialization routines, which create needed directories, modify and create Apache .conf files etc.

 `wdcompile`

-:   Usage: `wdcompile filename.psp`.
-Will compile a .psp file and use
-    Data::Dumper to display the WebDyne internal representation of the page tree structure.
+Usage: `wdcompile filename.psp`.
+Will compile a .psp file and use Data::Dumper to display the WebDyne internal representation of the page tree structure.
 Useful as a troubleshooting tool to see how HTML::TreeBuilder has parsed your source file, and to show up any misplaced tags etc.

 `wdrender`

-:   Usage: `wdrender filename.psp`.
-Will attempt to render the source
-    file to screen using WebDyne.
+Usage: `wdrender filename.psp`.
+Will attempt to render the source file to screen using WebDyne.
 Can only do basic tasks - any advanced use (such as calls to the Apache request object) will fail.

 `wddump`

-:   Usage: `wddump filename`.
-Where filename is a compiled WebDyne
-    source file (usually in /var/webdyne/cache).
+Usage: `wddump filename`.
+Where filename is a compiled WebDyne source file (usually in /var/webdyne/cache).
 Will dump out the saved data structure of the compiled file.

 `wdfastcgi`

-:   Used to run WebDyne under FastCGI - not usually invoked
+Used to run WebDyne under FastCGI - not usually invoked interactively
-    interactively

 ## Other files referenced by WebDyne

 `/etc/webdyne.pm`

-:   Used for storage of local constants that override WebDyne defaults.
+Used for storage of local constants that override WebDyne defaults.
 See the [WebDyne::Constant](#webdyne_constants) section for details

 `/etc/perl5lib.pm`

-:   Contains a list of directories that WebDyne will look in for
+Contains a list of directories that WebDyne will look in for libraries.
-    libraries.
-Effectively extends Perl\'s `@INC` variable.
-If you install CPAN or other Perl modules to a particular directory using `perl Makefile.PL PREFIX=/opt/mylibs`, then add \'`/opt/mylibs`\' to the `perl5lib.pm` file, WebDyne will find them.
+Effectively extends Perl's `@INC` variable.
+If you install CPAN or other Perl modules to a particular directory using
+`perl Makefile.PL PREFIX=/opt/mylibs`, then add '`/opt/mylibs`' to the
+`perl5lib.pm` file, WebDyne will find them.

 # Extending WebDyne